sfvicente/BlazorBestPracticesAndGuidelines/Docs/Components/Components-General.md

 ### To obtain all the components of an application programmatically, use reflection.

-To obtain the list of all components contained in an application get all the types whose base class is `ComponentBase` using reflection:
+The components of an application are all the types whose base class is `ComponentBase`.
+You can obtain the list of those components using reflection:

 ```cs
 var components = Assembly.GetExecutingAssembly()